EUROPEAN SYSTEMS

 BASLE - 2001

-After a gap of several years my wife and I ventured overseas again in 2001.
-We passed through the city of Basle but unfortunately did not stop so these rather poor efforts are through the coach window on a rainy day
+My wife and I ventured overseas again in 2001.
+We passed through the city of Basle but unfortunately did not stop so these rather poor efforts are through the coach window on a rainy day.

 CZECHOSLOVAKIA